-Q. Senate Substitute for HB 2556 - Creating the Postsecondary Technical Education Authority (Conference Committee).
-Senate Substitute for HB 2556 would establish the Postsecondary Technical Education Authority (Authority), which would be composed of 12 members as follows:

-- Four members appointed by the State Board of Regents: Two shall be members of the State Board of Regents; one shall represent community colleges; and one shall represent technical colleges. - Five members appointed by the Governor, three representing Kansas business and industry and two representing the general public. - Three ex-officio members: the Commissioner of Education, the Secretary of Commerce, and the Secretary of Labor.
+- Q. Senate Substitute for HB 2556 Creating the Postsecondary Technical Education Authority (Conference Committee).
+Senate Substitute for HB 2556 would establish the Postsecondary Technical Education Authority (Authority), which would be composed of 12 members as follows: - Four members appointed by the State Board of Regents: Two shall be members of the State Board of Regents; one shall represent community colleges; and one shall represent technical colleges.

-MINUTES OF THE House Appropriations Committee at 9:00 A.M. on April 18, 2007, in Room 514-S of the Capitol.
+MINUTES OF THE Senate Ways and Means Committee at 8:30 A.M. on April 18, 2007, in Room 123-S of the Capitol.